SSchwartz214/quantified-self-be/README.md

 #### Meals

 * GET /api/v1/meals
-   * Returns all the meals in the database along with their associated foodsexample:
+   * Returns all the meals in the database along with their associated foods
  ```
    [
     {